Godzilla vs. Megaguirus

-Godzilla vs. Megaguirus (ゴジラ × メガギラス G消滅作戦, Gojira tai Megagirasu: Jī Shōmetsu Sakusen) is a 2000 Japanese kaiju film directed by Masaaki Tezuka, with special effects by Kenji Suzuki.
-Distributed by Toho and produced under their subsidiary Toho Pictures, it is the 24th film in the Godzilla franchise and the second film in the franchise's Millennium series, as well as the 24th Godzilla film produced by Toho.
+Godzilla vs. Megaguirus (ゴジラ × メガギラス G消滅作戦, Gojira tai Megagirasu: Jī Shōmetsu Sakusen) is a 2000 Japanese kaiju film directed by Masaaki Tezuka (in his directorial debut), with special effects by Kenji Suzuki.
+Distributed by Toho and produced under their subsidiary Toho Pictures, it is the 25th film in the Godzilla franchise and the second film in the franchise's Millennium series, as well as the 24th Godzilla film produced by Toho.
 The film stars Misato Tanaka, Shōsuke Tanihara, Yuriko Hoshi, Masatō Ibu, and Toshiyuki Nagashima; it also features the fictional monster characters Godzilla and Megaguirus, portrayed by Tsutomu Kitagawa and Minoru Watanabe, respectively.

 Despite how the film features the same Godzilla suit that was used in its predecessor, Godzilla 2000, Godzilla vs. Megaguirus ignores the events of the previous installment, as well as every other entry in the franchise aside from the original 1954 film.
 Godzilla vs. Megaguirus premiered at the Tokyo International Film Festival on November 3, 2000, and was released theatrically in Japan on December 16, 2000.

 The film was followed by Godzilla, Mothra and King Ghidorah: Giant Monsters All-Out Attack, set in a different continuity, which was released on December 15, 2001.

 Plot

-In 1954, repeated nuclear testing revived the creature called Godzilla, who proceeded to decimate Tokyo in retaliation.
-(Note: It serves as an alternate retelling of its 1954 self-titled film.)
-Afterwards, the capital of Japan was moved from Tokyo to Osaka during Tokyo's reconstruction.
-12 years later, the "G-Graspers", a section of Japan Self-Defense Forces, is dedicated to combating Godzilla, who attacks Tōkai Nuclear Power Plant.
+In 1954, repeated nuclear testing revives the creature called Godzilla, who proceeds to decimate Tokyo in retaliation.
+(Note: This serves as an alternate retelling of the original 1954 self-titled film.)
+Afterwards, the capital of Japan is moved from Tokyo to Osaka during Tokyo's reconstruction.
+In 1966, Japan abandons the use of nuclear power after Godzilla attacks Tōkai Nuclear Power Plant to feed on its energy.
+In 1996, Japan develops a new form of "clean" plasma energy to replace nuclear energy, but Godzilla returns once more and attacks a plasma energy reactor in Osaka.
+As a result, plasma energy is also banned due to fears that it will continue to attract Godzilla, while the Japanese government establishes a special unit of the Japan Self-Defense Forces, known as the "G-Graspers", dedicated to combating Godzilla if he returns again.